sanskrit/raw_etexts_english/blogs/manasataramgini/2019-12-08_some-narayae1b987a-like-convergents-and-their-geometric-and-trigonometric-connections.md

 +++
-title = "Some Nārāyaṇa-like convergents and their geometric and trigonometricxa0connections"
+title = "Some Nārāyaṇa-like convergents and their geometric and trigonometric connections"

 +++
 While playing with an iterative geometric construction in our youth we